LisaEdman/Survey123-Testing/README.md

 The Latest IOS version of Survey123 is available for download on TestFlight.
 Please contact one of the holistic leads if you need help getting connected on TestFlight.

+The Beta Template(2.4) which is now available in Survey123 connect.

 ### Available ArcGIS Enterprise installations
 To test the experience with ArcGIS Enterprise, Esri staff have access to several installations to test workflows Internal login: